pingcap/docs-cn/sql/understanding-the-query-execution-plan.md

 The result of the `EXPLAIN` statement provides information about how TiDB executes SQL queries:

 - `EXPLAIN` works together with `SELECT`, `DELETE`, `INSERT`, `REPLACE`, and `UPDATE`.
-- When you run the `EXPLAIN` statement, TiDB returns the final physical execution plan which is optimized by the SQL statment of `EXPLAIN`.
+- When you run the `EXPLAIN` statement, TiDB returns the final physical execution plan which is optimized by the SQL statement of `EXPLAIN`.
 In other words, `EXPLAIN` displays the complete information about how TiDB executes the SQL statement, such as in which order, how tables are joined, and what the expression tree looks like.
 For more information, see [`EXPLAIN` output format](#explain-output-format).
 - TiDB does not support `EXPLAIN [options] FOR CONNECTION connection_id` currently.
 We'll do it in the future.
 For more information, see [#4351](https://github.com/pingcap/tidb/issues/4351).

 The results of `EXPLAIN` shed light on how to index the data tables so that the execution plan can use the index to speed up the execution of SQL statements.
 You can also use `EXPLAIN` to check if the optimizer chooses the optimal order to join tables.